Machynko/internship_backend/README.md

 # GoodRequest Backend internship
-Just som casual information about an assigment for intership
+Just some casual information about an assigment for internship:
+  *
+  *
+  *